 - Contact the school on the first day of absence before 9.20 a.m.
 If no member of staff is available to talk to a Parent/Carer, then a message must be left on the school answering machine giving an explanation of why the child is absent from school.
-A member of staff will then call the Parent/Carer, as soon as possible after 9.20 a.m. to discuss the reasons for the child's absence. - Parent/Carers must contact the school on every further day of absence, before 9.20 a.m. - Parent/Carers must ensure that their child returns to school as soon as possible.
+A member of staff will then call the Parent/Carer, as soon as possible after 9.20 a.m. to discuss the reasons for the child's absence. - Parent/Carers must contact the school on every further day of absence, before 9.20 a.m. - Parent/Carers must ensure that their child returns to school as soon as possible and you provide any medical evidence if requested to support the absence